Getting Started

 Keycloak

 Keycloak is the gateway to integrate other authentication management systems or applications.
-It can be desired to avoid enabling debug mode for the whole platform when you just need to look into Keycloak.
+It is undesirable to enable debug mode for the whole platform if you just need to look into Keycloak.

 - Updating the value for